Buildings that Time Forgot

 “It’s clear that Gaige needs serious refurbishment beyond the capacity of current funding,” said Baker.
-“With the passage of Question 3, Gaige and Craig-Lee would not only become more energy efficient and technologically appropriate for teaching, they would become safer for both faculty and students. ”
+“With the passage of Question 3, Gaige and Craig-Lee would not only become more energy efficient and technologically appropriate for teaching, the buildings would become safer for both faculty and students.”

 Fogarty Life Science